grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 `forget --prune` on all the snapshots tagged with `suspect` and had a look at the new situation.

-The 1.6 TiB of data from rsnapshot was all in `restic` where it took up `920 GiB`.
+The 1.6 TiB of data from `rsnapshot` was all in `restic` where it took up 920 GiB.

 ## Memory usage can be problematic